-When evaluating Socialism, the Church has used very blunt language, as we see in Quadragesimo Anno which states the following: “Religious Socialism, or Christian Socialism are expressions implying a contradiction in terms.
+When evaluating socialism, the Church has used very blunt language, as we see in Quadragesimo Anno, which states the following: “Religious Socialism, or Christian Socialism are expressions implying a contradiction in terms.
 No one can be at the same time a sincere Catholic and a true Socialist.”
 One could add that any collectivist ideology is inherently a threat to the Christian vision of a just society.
 The key to understanding this point may be in the distinction between “distributive justice” and “distribution.”
-Pius IX adds the following: “Just as it is gravely wrong to take from individuals what they can accomplish by their own initiative and industry and give it to the community, so also it is an injustice and at the same time a grave evil and disturbance of right order to assign to a greater and higher association what lesser and subordinate organizations can do.
+This distinction is implied in Pius XI’s classic articulation of the principle of subsidiarity: “Just as it is gravely wrong to take from individuals what they can accomplish by their own initiative and industry and give it to the community, so also it is an injustice and at the same time a grave evil and disturbance of right order to assign to a greater and higher association what lesser and subordinate organizations can do.
 For every social activity ought of its very nature to furnish help to the members of the body social, and never destroy and absorb them.”
 Experience has shown that socialist or communist governments, besides exercising power in ways that tend to intrude upon the private lives of people, inevitably arrogate to themselves an ever increasing amount of power, one significant result of which is that the principle of solidarity becomes practically impossible to put into practice.

-After the collapse of Communism in Europe, but also the failure of the welfare state model in the older Western democracies, a new holistic approach to the modern economy is required.
+After the collapse of communism in Europe, but also the failure of the welfare state model in the older Western democracies, a new holistic approach to the modern economy is required.
 This new approach should not focus solely on economics, but rather must include deeper philosophical and religious considerations as well.
-In a remarkably farsighted analysis of the European crisis written in 1937 Christopher Dawson saw that both Socialism and Capitalism were deeply flawed and concluded the following: “Liberal Capitalism and Marxian Socialism, both in their own way typical products of the 19th century, are neither really suited to the altered conditions of the new age.
-Both of them were serious attempts to face the economic problems of an industrial society, the one from the point of view of the bourgeoisie, the other from that of the proletariat; but both were vitiated by a bias towards materialism which rendered them unbalanced and morally unsatisfying, We need a political philosophy that is more catholic and more humane.”
+In a remarkably farsighted analysis of the European crisis written in 1937, Christopher Dawson saw that both socialism and capitalism were deeply flawed.
+He concluded: “Liberal Capitalism and Marxian Socialism, both in their own way typical products of the 19th century, are neither really suited to the altered conditions of the new age.
+Both of them were serious attempts to face the economic problems of an industrial society, the one from the point of view of the bourgeoisie, the other from that of the proletariat; but both were vitiated by a bias towards materialism which rendered them unbalanced and morally unsatisfying.
+We need a political philosophy that is more catholic and more humane.”